lcdb/genomics-workshop-2018/01_bash.rst

 		mv Dm.CLAMP.3prRNA.bedGraph my_data.bedGraph

 The program "mv" moves a file.
+Think of this as "cp" followed by "rm."
 You can use this to send a file to other folders, but in this case we've told it another filename (as with cp), so really we're just renaming the file, in this case to something shorter.

 Moving files around, between computers
 --------------------------------------